 Independence of the Audit Committee is ensured by no overlapping membership between the Audit Committee and the Finance Committee, and engagement of an external independent member with relevant expertise where appropriate.
-The Audit Committee is responsible for reviewing and approving the annual internal and external audit plans.
+The Audit Committee is responsible for reviewing and approving the annual internal audit plans.
 The Head of Audit Division has direct and independent access to the Chairman of the Board/the Chairman of the Audit Committee.
-Each year, the Head of Audit Division, in consultation with the Chief Executive and Division/Office Heads will conduct a risk assessment exercise through a Risk Management Policy Working Group on key services/operations/functions within TWGHs.
+Each year, the Head of Audit Division, in consultation with the Chief Executive and Division/Office Heads will consider the risk exposure and control concerns on key services/operations/functions within TWGHs to identify potential audit areas and improvement opportunities.
 Internal audit plans are then drawn up taking into account the risk areas identified, the cycle of regular checks on service units and functions, and the audit manpower resources available.
 The plan is then presented to the Audit Committee for approval.
 During the year, the Audit Committee will receive reports on audit findings as well as the management response and any system improvements arising thereof.
-Annual returns on the Risk Assessment of individual Divisions/Offices will also be compiled by the Head of Audit Division and presented to the Audit Committee.
+Special reviews and ad hoc investigations related to governance and control will also be performed at the request of the Board, Audit Committee.

 In parallel, the Audit Committee is responsible for engaging the External Auditors who provide independent professional views on the Group's financial situation, compliance with accounting rules and regulations, and any other observations during the audit exercise.
 There is close communication between the External Auditors and the Head of Audit Division and the Head of Finance & Supplies Division of TWGHs.
-The consolidated financial statement and external audit report of the Group will be jointly examined by the Audit Committee and the Finance Committee.
+The financial result and external audit report of the Group will be presented to the Audit Committee and the Finance Committee.
 After approved by the Board, a copy of the signed and audited statement of accounts and the auditors' report will be sent to each serving Director, Director of the year covered by the report, Member of the Advisory Board, and Voting Member within 6 months after the end of the financial year.
 Copies of the said documents will also be sent to relevant government departments that grant subvention to the operations of TWGHs.